garimakhulbe/azure-template/docker-swarm-cluster/Readme.md

 This is a docker swarm cluster template which can be used to create a swarm cluster on azure using docker extension.
-It uses docker hub as a discovery service and requires token(cluster id) as a parameter in template.
-Therefore, user needs to create a token using 'docker run swarm create' command and provide it to the template.
+The template uses docker hub as a discovery service and requires token(cluster id) as a parameter.
+Therefore, user needs to create a token using 'docker run swarm create' command before deployment and provides it to the template.

 For example,

 The below token(cluster id)

 test-user@swarmVMmaster:~$ docker run swarm create